LundOgBendsen/JakartaEE10/Examples/JEE-Ex-Jpa2.2/README.txt

 How to run:

 Eclipse: Run on server...
-Maven: mvn install - P mvn-deploy
+Maven: mvn install -P mvn-deploy